cplett/cplett.github.io/page/crest/4-protonation.md

 All possible structures are stored in `deprotonated.xyz`.

-Again, determine the energetic ordering and find the lowest structure.
+Once again, determine the energetic ordering and identify the lowest structure.

 ## Combining Protonation and Deprotonation

-CREST can combine the protonation and deprotonation screenings to find tautomers.
+**CREST** can combine the protonation and deprotonation screenings to find tautomers.

 <!-- Tab links -->
 <div class="tab card">